Joanna la Beltraneja: Early life

-King Henry IV of Castile married Joan of Portugal, daughter of King Edward of Portugal and the youngest sister of King Afonso V of Portugal, on May 21, 1455.
-Seven years later, Joanna was born at the Royal Alcazar of Madrid.
+King Henry IV of Castile married Joan of Portugal, daughter of King Edward of Portugal and the youngest sister of King Afonso V of Portugal, on 21 May 1455.
+Seven years later, on 28 February 1462, Joanna was born at the Royal Alcazar of Madrid.
+Her birth was celebrated across Castile with street celebrations, banquets, and bullfights.
+On 9 May 1462, she was officially proclaimed heir to the throne of Castile and created Princess of Asturias.